Den (comics)

 Den is the name of two identical sword and planet fictional characters created by Richard Corben.
 The first appeared in the 1968 animated short film Neverwhere.
-The second has been appearing in the medium of comics since 1973, and in short stories that have been collected for the most part in trade paperbacks.
-The second Den also appeared in the animated film Heavy Metal.
+The second has been appearing in comics since 1973, and in short stories that have been collected for the most part in trade paperbacks.

+The second Den also appeared in the animated film Heavy Metal voiced by John Candy.